 The unresolved cars

-Although the history of Al Unser's Colt after 1970 is relatively clear, the fate of the Joe Leonard car is still unresolved.
+Although the history of Al Unser's 1970 Colt after 1970 is relatively clear, the fate of the Joe Leonard 1970 Colt requires deeper investigation.
 The car does not appear to have been used after Leonard's accident at Michigan in July 1971, but in an interview about the team's cars in 1972, Vel Miletich made no specific mention of this car, implying that it had not been destroyed and that it was one of the three cars that the team had sold.
-These three cars were Lola T150 SL150/2 sold to Agajanian Faas Racers in early 1971, and two unidentified cars that were the same shape as 1970 Colts: one sold to George Eaton in mid-1971 and one sold to Salt Walther for early 1972.
-One of these must have been the Leonard 1970 Colt, but the identity of the other is unresolved.
+The three cars sold were Lola T150 SL150/2 sold to Agajanian Faas Racers in early 1971, and two unidentified cars that were the same shape as 1970 Colts: one sold to George Eaton in mid-1971 and one sold to Salt Walther for early 1972.

 In 1971, Canadian department store heir George Eaton acquired a "Colt" from the VPJ team and it was run for him by the Fejer Brothers in the last few races of the USAC season.
 It was variously described as the car driven by Joe Leonard in the 1971 Indy 500 and the car used by Al Unser to win the 1970 Indy 500.
-It was probably neither.
+It was probably neither, and its most likely identity is the 1970 Colt driven by Leonard in the 1970 Indy 500.
 Eaton returned for 1972, when the car was described as a "1971 Jones", but failed his rookie test and announced his retirement from motor racing two weeks later.
 The car then passed to Jim Hurtubise, whose crew chief George Morris made some modifications to the chassis, including square sidepods and a chisel nose.
 The car was described as a 1969 Lola in press reports prior to the Indy 500, where Hurtubise was too slow to qualify.
 He did race it at Pocono in July, when it was wearing Miller High Life livery.
 At this point, the old car was finally put to one side.
 Mike Lashmett kept track of this car, and reports that it remained with Hurtubise until his death in 1989, after which it was bought from the estate by dealer/collector Chuck Haines (St Louis, MO).
 It remained in Haines' collection for many years until being sold to a Swiss owner.
 In August 2015 Reto Kuprecht (Zurich, Switzerland) advertised a partly rebuilt Lola T150, quoting the chassis number SL150/1, but describing it as the Eaton/Hurtubise car.
 He sold the car to Roger Ehrbar (Güttingen, Switzerland), who was continuing the restoration in November 2020.